 The next two miles were a combination of running and walking and despite many other people doing this regularly, it’s not my thing.
 I felt that my run was over.
 It had beat me, I had walked.
 At one point I even considered handing myself in to the first aiders with an announcement of “I’m fucked, take me to the finish”

 I tried to get over myself and further along, stopped and accepted a wine gum from a kind lady.
-My Garmin said I had done over 11.5 miles but I hadn’t seen the 11 mile marker so thought that it wasn’t only me that was fucked, so was the Garmin.
+My Garmin said I had done over 11.5 miles but I hadn’t seen the 11 mile marker so thought that it wasn’t just me that was fucked, so was the Garmin.
 I asked the kind lady with sheer desperation, “how much further?”
 She told me I only had to go over the brow of the hill (oh brilliant, another shitting hill) and I was on the seafront.
 For anyone who is unfamiliar with the seafront, that is the start of the finish.
 What I also forgot was that the seafront finish appears to go on forever.
 I looked at her and blubbed “I am so disappointed with myself”.
-She told me that I had no need to be and obviously wondering why this strange excuse of a woman was offloading to her, promptly offered me more wine gums.
+She told me that I had no need to be and obviously wondering why this strange excuse of a woman was offloading to her and promptly offered me more wine gums.
 I declined and began my ascent of the final hill.

 After the steep drop facing the seafront I could see the crowds lining both sides of the final mile.
 There was no way I was going to not finish this and took on the pace.
 I eventually saw the 800 metre marker and kept repeating to myself, “two laps of a track, two laps of a track”.
-When the 400 meter marker appeared, I thought someone was seriously taking the piss “fuck me, another lap of a track, one more lap of a track”.
+When the 400 metre marker appeared, I thought someone was seriously taking the piss “fuck me, another lap of a track, one more lap of a track”.

 I saw the other half standing at the side of the road, mustered the energy to shout him and he gave me some words of encouragement.
 Well at least I think he did as I’m certain my hearing had also packed in at that point.
 For all I know he could have been saying “Fuck sake, get a bloody move on”.